News & Research

 Lexapro vs. Zoloft: How to Think About Choosing an SSRI

 Two of the most prescribed antidepressants in the country, and your doctor probably picked one in under three minutes.
-Here's what actually differentiates them.
+Here is what actually differentiates them.

 Escitalopram (Lexapro)Sertraline (Zoloft)SSRIs